Nursing Home Basics, Costs, Laws, and Resources

 Medicaid State Laws and Eligibility

-States vary in their eligibility requirements, so you should check with your state social services office or an older adult law attorney for specific information.
+States vary in their eligibility requirements, so you should check with your state social services office or an elder law attorney for specific information.

 Also, remember that not all nursing homes accept Medicaid, so you'll need to ask about a particular nursing home's policy.
-You can find nursing homes that accept Medicaid.
+Finding nursing homes that take Medicaid may be helpful before starting your search.

 What Is Private Long-term Care Insurance?

-Private long-term care insurance is a policy purchased separately from your primary medical insurance.
+Private long-term care insurance is purchased separately from your primary health insurance.
 It is similar to buying life insurance.

 In other words, the insurance coverage that covers your doctor's appointments and prescriptions won't cover nursing home stays.
 You'll have to purchase long-term care coverage if you want nursing home costs covered.

-Long-term care insurance can be very costly, and not all policies are the same, so it is essential to thoroughly evaluate all policy information before purchasing it.
-You can read more about this type of insurance.
+Long-term care insurance can be very costly, and not all policies are the same, so it is essential to thoroughly evaluate all policy information before buying it.
+Read FindLaw's article on the risks and benefits of long-term care insurance to learn more.

 Medicare helps pay for short stays (not more than 100 days) in a nursing home if:

-1. You have had a recent prior hospital stay of at least three days
+- You have had a recent hospital stay of at least three days

-The earlier you begin planning for the cost of nursing home care, the better you can afford it without causing you or your family undue financial hardship.
+The earlier you begin planning for the cost of nursing home care, the better you can afford it and avoid causing you or your family undue financial hardship.

 Nursing Home Resources

-To reduce the number of potential nursing homes to visit or to help you make a final decision, you may consult the following resources:
+To reduce the number of potential nursing home visits or for help in making a final long-term care facility decision, you should consult the following resources:

 Getting Legal Help for Medicaid Programs or Skilled Nursing Facilities

 If you're looking for a suitable nursing home for yourself or a loved one, visit the Medicare website to find a nursing home near you.
-It's essential to speak with staff and residents and to consider factors such as cleanliness.
+It's essential to speak with staff and residents and consider factors such as cleanliness before deciding.

 Can I Solve This on My Own or Do I Need an Attorney?